-Last week, we covered one little-known problem with convertible debt—unpriced multiple liquidation preferences.
+Last week, we covered one little-known problem with convertible debt—unpriced liquidation preferences.
 Here we’ll look at another hidden pitfall of convertible debt—the fact you’re giving investors full ratchet anti-dilution rights, which burns founders in a down round.

 Here are some key things to understand a full ratchet and inadvertently giving away too much of your company to early investors.

 Things that keep founders from being too diluted?
 Nope.
 Exactly the opposite – they are rights that limit investors’ dilution if there is a later round of equity financing at a lower per share valuation.
 There are various types of anti-dilution protection, but weighted average is typical today.
 Full ratchet is the least entrepreneur-friendly anti-dilution right.

 It is a complete repricing of a prior equity investment to any lower price per share that happens in a later round.

 For example, Let’s say in 2015 you secure $1M in equity financing at a price of $2/share.
 So you issue 500,000 shares, and you give these investors full ratchet anti-dilution rights.
 Then in 2016 you raise another $1M.
 But this time, for various reasons the valuation per share goes down.
 You issue 1 million new shares at $1/ share.

 Since the $1/share price in 2016 is lower than the 2015 share price, the full ratchet anti-dilution provision is triggered.
 Therefore, the $2/share price is “fully lowered” to $1/share, which you accomplish by issuing 500,000 additional shares to the 2015 investors.

 In total, you’ve now issued 2 million shares: 1 million to the 2015 investors and 1 million to the 2016 investors.

 The net effect is that you, the entrepreneur, get significantly diluted, since all prior investment is now at the lowest per share price.